 Gain from installment sales.
 If a corporation has a gain this year from the sale of real property or a casual sale of personal property other than inventory and is to receive any payment in a later year, it must use the installment method (unless it elects not to) and file Form 6252, Installment Sale Income.
-Also use Form 6252 if a payment is received this year from a sale made in an earlier year on the installment basis.
+Also use Form 6252 if a payment is received this year from a sale reported in an earlier year on the installment basis.

 The corporation may elect out of the installment method by reporting the full amount of the gain on a timely filed return (including extensions).
+See Regulations section 301.9100-2 to make the election on an amended return within 6 months of the due date (excluding extensions).